SnarkAttack/pybgg-json/README.md

 # pybgg-json

-This package provides a Python wrapper around BoardGameGeek XML API2 calls and returns the results in JSON format.
+This package provides a Python wrapper around BoardGameGeek XML API2 calls and returns the results in JSON string format.

 # Uses